 Graduate Program of Study

-The Language Media Center (LMC) is an essential resource unit for faculty and students in the Division of World Languages, Literatures, and Cultures.
-The LMC offers facilities and services for traditional language laboratory work as well as for foreign language video and computer-based activities.
-LMC facilities and services include a 50-computer information technology center (Windows and Macintosh), two digital audio laboratories, a multimedia development studio, a One Button Studio for video recording with Open Broadcaster Software (OBS), 13 media viewing stations, and six small-group rooms.
-The LMC also circulates a collection of over 3,000 foreign language, English as a Second Language, and American Sign Language digital media materials.
+The Language Media Center (LMC) is an essential resource unit for faculty and students in the Division of World Languages, Literatures and Cultures.
+The LMC provides a wide variety of facilities and services for traditional language laboratory work as well as for foreign language digital media production and computer-based activities.
+The LMC facilities include a 50-computer information technology center (ITC), two digital audio laboratories, a multimedia development studio, a One Button Studio for video production, 13 media viewing stations, and six small-group collaboration spaces.
+The LMC also circulates a collection of over 3,000 foreign language, American Sign Language, and English as a Second Language digital media materials.

 Second Language Acquisition Courses

 Production and transcription of sounds in human languages; physics of sound, computer analysis of speech sounds.
 Offered fall semesters.
 Same as LING:3005.

 SLA:4300 Introduction to Spanish Syntax3 s.h.

 Sound patterns of Spanish; how various theoretical approaches solve basic problems in Spanish phonology; identification of linguistic universals, how they are manifested in the sound structure of Spanish.
 Same as SPAN:4100.